 Men, we can help ourselves in regards to our cardiac care by seeing our physician regularly, and focusing on good nutrition, and exercise.
 Reducing stress levels and not smoking is also recommended.
 By practicing the above health measures, a person can reduce his risk of heart disease.
 These and other lifestyle changes will ensure a long, healthy, life.

 As I continue to add more information on mens health I will focus more on the Ketogenic lifestyle from the chefs kitchen table with recipes that will make it easier to follow a healthy Wholefood lifestyle.
 These recipes and lifestyle are good for both men and women and it is easier if as a couple you work together towards better health.

-We welcome your comments in the space below this article and will reply to each one.If you have not signed up for your copy of “My 10 Best recipes for 2017” please do so at the top right of this article.
+We welcome your comments in the space below this article and will reply to each one.If you have not signed up for your copy of “35 Tips To Go Low-Carb When Eating out” please do so at the top right of this article.
 I would love to have you join our family of Whole Food Enthusiasts..